How can Sure Start help?

 To help children get ready for pre-school, Sure Start projects run a programme for two to three year olds.
 It aims to help their social and emotional development, build on their communication and language skills and encourage their imagination through play.

 The programme is not intended to be used by all children but is available to those children in the year before their pre-school year who would benefit most from support.

 After a parent applies for their child to be involved with the programme, a panel will look carefully at a range of information on each child and will decide which children would benefit most from participating in the programme.

 Sure Start encourages parents to get involved in the programme too because, parents play a key role in encouraging and helping children to succeed at school and in life.

 Where Sure Start Services are available

 There are Sure Start Projects in disadvantaged areas across Northern Ireland.
-Find your nearest project at the links below:
+Find your nearest project: